cobriant/qelp/README.md

 `install.packages("devtools")`

-Then install qelp, but don't attach it.
+Then install qelp, but don't attach it using library().
 This way you can avoid namespace conflicts that could make things really annoying.

 `library(devtools)`
 `install_github("cobriant/qelp")`